maelys-mcardle/adventure/documentation/4_entities.md

 The `actions` field sets the actions that can be performed on the property.

-See the documentation on actions for how to create the action files, which are needed for this field to work.
+See the documentation on actions for an explanation of what actions are and how they work.
+The important thing to take away at this time is that the name of these actions are needed for this property to work.

 ```yaml
 door: